 • All local public libraries are closed.

 • RSS-Riverdale Senior Services, like all senior centers in the city, is closed, affecting all programming and congregate meals.
-However, beginning Wednesday, a limited number of members will be able to pick up meals from the center, located at 2600 Netherland Ave.
+However, a limited number of members are able to pick up meals from the center, located at 2600 Netherland Ave.
 RSS needs volunteers to help distribute or even deliver meals to those in need.

 Social workers and other limited staff are available for members by calling (718) 884-5900, and leaving a detailed message.
 Some support groups may take place via conference call, while others could go online, like a video of a tai chi class.

 • The Van Cortlandt House Museum on Broadway, near the entrance of Van Cortlandt Park, is closed until further notice.
 This includes all public programs, tours and field trips.

 The National Society of Colonial Dames in the State of New York, which operates the museum, still offers virtual tours through the museum's website at VCHM.org.

 • The Red Door Concert series, a set of musical events at the Riverdale Presbyterian Church, 4765 Henry Hudson Parkway W., are canceled until further notice.
 For more information, visit RiverdalePC.org.